stephenberry/glaze/README.md

      false; // Reads into only existing fields and elements and then exits without parsing the rest of the input

   // glaze_object_t concepts
-  bool partial_read_nested = false; // Advance the partially read struct to the end of the struct bool concatenate = true; // Concatenates ranges of std::pair into single objects when writing
+  bool concatenate = true; // Concatenates ranges of std::pair into single objects when writing

   bool hide_non_invocable =